isabella232/docs-vuepress/docs/manual/05-nodes.md

 2. Tags - Category or classification of Nodes.
 Each tag shows the number of nodes that reference that tag.
 You can click the tag name and list other nodes with that tag.
 3. Node detail - Clicking on the node name will show a dialogue that lets you view the attributes and values for that Node.
 4. Attributes - Node attributes describe the characteristics or state of a Node
-5. Node actions - Run a command or create a Job for the nodes matching the filter.
+5. Actions- Run a command or create a Job for the nodes matching the filter.
-6. Single node view - Click the arrow next to the node name to drill down to a single node.

 ## Attribute name spaces